-Most people feel afraid to start couples therapy because they believe it will end their relationship.
+Sometimes people hesitate to start couples therapy because they wonder if it will end their relationship.

 In fact, the opposite is true.
-Most relationships start to thrive from learning more deeply about each other's uniqueness and best ways to partner.
+Most relationships thrive from learning more deeply about each other's uniqueness and best ways to partner.

 Why go to Relationship Counseling if I want and don't have a relationship?

 The first step to attracting a suitable partner to you, is to recognize who you are!

 All of us have some amount of growing up years' emotional hurt and scars.
 The interaction patterns we develop as protection from emotional damage as children, we continue as adults until we realize the limitations of these familiar ways.

 Have you ever noticed that despite feeling unsatisfied by it, you attract a certain type of relationship pattern?

 Relationship Counseling for Individuals encourages you to hear and follow your intuitive sense of right feeling when relating to others.